HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ## Bias/Variance

 Check training/dev error and compare to **optimal Bayes error**: the lowest possible prediction error that can be achieved and is the same as irreducible error [[Cross Validated: What is Bayes Error in machine learning?]][What is Bayes Error in machine learning?].
 Note here in DL, we may high bias & high variance models.
-As shown below on the right, the classifier only capture linear decision boundary but overfitting on several data instances.
+As shown below on the right, the classifier only capture linear decision boundary but overfitting on several data instances (credit from Andrew's Ng's **Improve deep neural networks: Tuning, Regularization and Optimization** coursera class).

 ![bias_variance](images/bias_variance.png)